twitter-archive/code-of-conduct/code-of-conduct.md

 ## Reporting Issues

+It's first recommend you speak with respective project leads and committers about the issue.

+If that doesn't work:

-You can report any code of conduct compliance issues by tweeting at [@TwitterOSS](https://twitter.com/twitteross)
+* You can report any code of conduct compliance issues by tweeting at [@TwitterOSS](https://twitter.com/twitteross)

-If you prefer a more discreet route, please email [opensource+codeofconduct@twitter.com](mailto:opensource+codeofconduct@twitter.com)
+* If you prefer a more discreet route, please email [opensource+codeofconduct@twitter.com](mailto:opensource+codeofconduct@twitter.com)

 ## Thanks